thousandeyes/thousandeyes-sdk-java/credentials/README.md

 Credentials API

-- API version: 7.0.15
+- API version: 7.0.20

 Manage credentials for transaction tests using the Credentials API.

-The following permissions are required to access Credentials API endpoints:
+The following permissions are required to access Credentials API operations:

 * `Settings Tests Read` for read operations.
 * `Settings Tests Update` for write operations.